kgateway-dev/kgateway/docs/content/guides/security/auth/jwt/access_control/access_control_examples.md

 ### Virtual Service (nested claims)

-To require that GET requests to the `/api/pets` endpoint are only permitted to those that have a JWT with the "role" claim set to "user", the virtual service would be configured with the following policy:
+To require that GET requests to the `/api/pets` endpoint are only permitted to those that have a JWT with the "role" claim set to `user`, configure the Virtual Service with the following RBAC policy:

 {{< highlight shell "hl_lines=40 48" >}}
 apiVersion: gateway.solo.io/v1